xpayeg/docs/README.md

 This Documentation site is built using [Docusaurus](https://v2.docusaurus.io/) and is published on Github pages

-You can view the Publish version [here](https://xpayeg.github.io/docs/)
+You can view the Published version [here](https://xpayeg.github.io/docs/)